mokshaproject/moksha/docs/main/tg2/docs/main/Validation.rst

 errors, we grab both the error messages and the original `unvalidated` values and return them in the error message.

-FormEncode and TurboGears provide a number of useful pre-made validators for you to use,  are available in the ``turbogears.validators`` module.
+FormEncode provides a number of useful pre-made validators for you to use,  are available in the ``formencode.validators`` module.

 For most validators, you can pass keyword arguments for more specific constraints.